 - Arts, Culture & Social Impact

-- Quality Education & Youth Development
+- Education and Youth

-- Social Enterprise Development
+- Entrepreneurship & Social Enterprise

-- Health & Well-Being
+- Health & Medial

-Isla participants also fill the gaps with skills related to the needs of the organization, such as resource mobilization, fundraising, grant writing, business and strategic planning, marketing and social media, communications, research., and more.
+Isla participants also fill the gaps with skills related to the needs of the organization, such as resource mobilization, fundraising, grant writing, business and strategic planning, marketing and social media, communications, research and more.

-How does it work?
 Isla‘s philosophy derives from the knowledge that local people, organizations and communities are best equipped to guide development in their communities.
 Isla consults with local partners to help identify their organizational needs.
-Based on these needs, Isla places skilled international people to execute the scope of work developed by the host organization, thus improving the partner’s capacity to serve their beneficiaries and communities, and advance strategic objectives and priorities.
+Based on the needs of the host organization, Isla places skilled international people to execute the scope of work developed by the host organization, thus improving the partner’s capacity to serve their beneficiaries and communities, and advance strategic objectives and priorities.